Arabic rice: Terminology and distribution

 In the Arab world there is no specific way to name this way of preparing rice, as it is the basic way of preparing rice.
 In Egyptian Arabic: Rozz be el shyeriyah, and in Lebanese Arabic: Rizz bi-sh-shʿayriyyeh, more specifically rice with vermicelli, is a staple that accompanies most meals in the Middle East.
-This does not apply to the Maghreb.
-There is a common confusion of thinking that, being Arab countries, they also consume Arab rice.
-However, in North Africa the staple carbohydrate is wheat semolina called couscous.
-Rice is known but not common.
-And vice versa: couscous is known in the Middle East but it is not common (there is a simile in Palestine called maftul).
-When speaking of the Middle East, reference is made to Bahrain, Egypt, Iraq, Jordan, Kuwait, Lebanon, Oman, Palestine/Israel, Qatar, Saudi Arabia, Syria, United Arab Emirates, and Yemen.
+This does not apply to the Maghreb where the staple carbohydrate is couscous.

 It is also very typical in Turkish cuisine, where it is known as şehriyeli pilavı.
 Internationally, it can be found in some sources such as "Lebanese rice" or "Egyptian style rice".
 Essentially, all names refer to the same preparation.